Ask a Professor: How Texas Nurse Practitioners Can Fight the Rural Health Crisis

 Annie Abraham, DNP, Clinical Assistant Professor at Baylor University’s Louise Herrington School of Nursing (LHSON)

-Texas is home to the largest rural population of any state: out of Texas’s 254 counties, 70 percent are considered rural.
+Texas is home to the largest rural population of any state.
 But, according to the Texas Hospital Association, only 27 percent of the state’s hospitals are located in rural areas.
 This disparity has been compounded in recent years by the closure of more than 20 rural hospitals, largely due to uncompensated care (Texas is the uninsured capital of America).
 When hospitals close, they take primary care providers and partner clinics along with them.

 The result is that Texas now has a rural healthcare crisis.
-More than 20 percent of the state’s counties have only one doctor, or none at all.
-The state has 432 areas designated as Health Professional Shortage Areas (HPSA), areas where there are more than 3,500 patients for a single primary care provider.
-That gives Texas the second highest HPSA count in the country and it means many rural patients lack access to prevention, screening, immunization, and other basic forms of care.
+More than 20 percent of the state’s counties have only one doctor or none at all.
+The state has 436 areas designated as Health Professional Shortage Areas (HPSA), areas where there are more than 3,500 patients for a single primary care provider.
+That gives Texas the second-highest HPSA count in the country, meaning many rural patients lack access to prevention, screening, immunization, and other basic forms of care.

 Dr. Annie Abraham is a clinical assistant professor at the Baylor University Louise Herrington School of Nursing.
 She earned her MSN from the University of Texas at Arlington, and her DNP from Texas Christian University.